 KS4 Mathematics Homework

-All students will be set homework on a weekly basis in the Mathematics department and these homework’s will link to the topics covered in lessons (year 9 and 10) or will be consolidation tasks (year 11).
-All students will be provided with a homework book and all work must be completed in this book and be submitted to the class teacher on a weekly basis.
+All pupils will be set homework on a weekly basis in the Mathematics department and these homework’s will link to the topics covered in lessons (year 9 and 10) or will be consolidation tasks (year 11).
+All pupils will be provided with a homework book and all work must be completed in this book and be submitted to the class teacher on a weekly basis.
 Mathematics Topics: For a list of topics please see the KS4 Mathematics overview.
 Types of homework year 9 and 10 Week 1: Written homework.
 These will be topic related homework sheets.
 Homework could also include revision for topic tests and assessments.
 Week 2: Hegarty Maths online homework.
-This will be topic related and will be completed using the online package Hegarty Maths.
-Students will be expected to set out their work in their homework books and self-assess their work (see Hegarty homework guide) Types of homework year 11 Week 1: Hegarty Maths online homework.
-This will be topic related and will be completed using the online package Hegarty Maths.
-Students will be expected to set out their work in their homework books and self-assess their work (see Hegarty homework guide) Week 2: Written homework.
+This will be topic related and will be completed using the online package Hegarty Maths. pupils will be expected to set out their work in their homework books and self-assess their work (see Hegarty homework guide) Types of homework year 11 Week 1: Hegarty Maths online homework.
+This will be topic related and will be completed using the online package Hegarty Maths. pupils will be expected to set out their work in their homework books and self-assess their work (see Hegarty homework guide) Week 2: Written homework.
 These will be exam style questions from the sample assessment material provided by the exam board, supplemented by extra materials when necessary.
 Homework could also include revision for topic tests and assessments.
-Other types of homework may be set according to the needs of individual students to support and challenge their learning.
+Other types of homework may be set according to the needs of individual pupils to support and challenge their learning.

 Religious studies with Philosophy and Ethics KS4 Homework.

-Frequency of homework Students will be set at least one piece of homework each week.
+Frequency of homework pupils will be set at least one piece of homework each week.
 There may be times when we cannot avoid setting two pieces in the same week – if this is the case one will be set by Mrs Carruthers and one by Mr Clarke.

 Examples of Types of Homework (this list is not exhaustive) ➢ Practice exam questions ➢ Research ➢ Planning answers ➢ Revision ➢ Discussing topics with family members ➢ Making notes from the news about current issues